tplr-ai/tits/tips/TIP-0000-template.md

 ## Backwards Compatibility

-All TITs that introduce backward incompatibilities must include a section describing these incompatibilities and their severity.
-The TITs must explain how the author proposes to deal with these incompatibilities.
-TITs submissions without a sufficient backward compatibility treatise may be rejected outright.
+All TIPs that introduce backward incompatibilities must include a section describing these incompatibilities and their severity.
+The TIPs must explain how the author proposes to deal with these incompatibilities.
+TIPs submissions without a sufficient backward compatibility treatise may be rejected outright.

 ## Reference Implementation (Optional)